InesBett/shark_quest_presentation/README.md

 *Standardization of Columns*: All columns were standardised using functions like lower(), strip(), and replace(), while duplicates and inconsistencies were addressed.

 **Data Cleaning**:

 *Year*: The column was standardised by converting it to integers, filling missing values (NaNs) with zeros, and removing gaps and float values.
-The data was sorted, and we chose to focus on the past 24 years, considering climate change and contemporary tourism trends
+The data was sorted, and we chose to focus on the past 24 years, considering climate change and contemporary tourism trends.
-.

 *Species*: This field was categorised, standardised, and unified based on species type.

 *Country and State*: We standardised different spellings and dropped rows with missing data, as precise region information was necessary.